 Anxiety disorders affect more than 18% of American adults, and as many as 30% of those people never seek treatment.
 When your anxiety starts interfering with your ability to live a happy, productive, and fulfilling life, it is important to remember that you don’t have to suffer alone.
-Effective treatments are available and seeking the help you need can help you completely turn your life around.
-Read on to debunk some common myths about anxiety disorders and potential treatments.
+Effective treatments are available, and seeking the help you need can help you completely turn your life around.
+This article goes over interesting facts about anxiety disorders and what the research says

 Fact 1: Anxiety Is the Umbrella, but There Are Many Specific Disorders